Here’s my prediction: The 2020s will go down as the golden age of side gigs.

 Gig economy workers typically don’t receive direct benefits from employers.
 However, some jobs offer discounts for services like healthcare and auto care.

 If you’re a full-time gig worker, you’ll most likely have to source your healthcare and set up your own tax-friendly retirement accounts.
-But don’t let those things scare you away.

 Which gig apps pay on the same day?